barcampbangkok/barcampbkk/README.rst

 1. Install libraries required for the project:

-   1. Go inside the source code folder
+   1. ``git clone git@github.com:barcampbangkok/barcampbkk.git``
+   2. Change into the ``barcampbkk`` directory and activate your virtualenv for the project.
-   2. ``pip install -r requirements/development.txt``
+   3. ``pip install -r requirements/development.txt``
-   3. See that all libraries are installed successfully (it should say so at the end), if not, you may want to open project.txt and install one-by-one for your machine).
+   4. See that all libraries are installed successfully (it should say so at the end), if not, you may want to open project.txt and install one-by-one for your machine).
+   5. Create a file in ``settings/secrets.py`` for API keys and such -- you can get this from another developer.

 2. Create the database for development.
 From inside the source code folder::

-    python manage.py syncdb --all
-    python manage.py migrate --fake
-    python manage.py loaddata fixtures/dev/*
+    fab startdev

    When it asks you to create an admin user, please create one.
 When it runs successfully, it will create ``dev.db`` in your source code folder and load